GiorgioBrux/nitro-sniper-dashboard/README.md

 - This uses a fork of slow's sniper.
   - For this reason, sniper updates may not be immediately available.
   - For this reason, **don't ask or send support requests to slow**.
-- Breaking changes to the npm installation are expected soon.
+- Breaking changes to the installation/run processes are expected soon.
 This **will require manual intervention**.
 - The updater hasn't been tested.
 You are warned!

 #### Installation